-1) Use the Factory Defaults function on "System Tools → Factory Defaults" page in the Router's Web-based Utility.

-- 2) Use the Factory Default WPS/RESET button: With the Router powered on, use a pin to press and hold the WPS/RESET button (approximately 8 seconds) until the SYS LED becomes quick-flash from slow-flash.
-And then release the button and wait the Router to reboot to its factory default settings. - WIFI ON/OFF: Press this button to enable or disable Wi-Fi. - Wireless antenna: To receive and transmit the wireless data.
+- Use the Factory Defaults function on "System Tools → Factory Defaults" page in the Router's Web-based Utility. - 2) Use the Factory Default Reset button: With the Router powered on, use a pin to press and hold the Reset button (approximately 8 seconds) until the SYS LED becomes quick-flash from slow-flash.
+And then release the button and wait the Router to reboot to its factory default settings. - USB: The USB port connects to a USB storage device or a USB printer. - Internet: This port is where you will connect the DSL/cable Modem, or Ethernet. - > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the Router to the local PC(s). - > WPS: If you have client devices, such as wireless adapters, that support Wi-Fi Protected Setup, then you can press this button to quickly establish a connection between the

+Router and client devices and automatically configure wireless security for your wireless network.

+Wireless antenna: To receive and transmit the wireless data.